✦ NEW 2026 babysitter rates updated — national average $18–$23/hr See rates →

 Per additional child/hr

-Added to base hourly rate
+Added on top of the base rate

 15–50%